linode/docs/docs/databases/mariadb/mariadb-setup-debian.md

 ## Remote User Connections

-Let's take a look at how to allow the previously created user, **testuser**, to connect to MariaDB remotely (by default, MariaDB will allow connections from only localhost).
+This section will demonstrate how to allow the previously created user, **testuser**, to connect to MariaDB remotely (by default, MariaDB will allow connections from only localhost).

  {{< caution >}}
 Opening a MariaDB server up to the internet makes it less secure.
 If you need to connect from somewhere other than localhost, make sure you implement [firewall](/docs/security/firewalls/iptables) rules that allow connections only from specific IP addresses.